GichukiEdwin/Data_Science_EA_Projects/Week_One_Project.md

     )
     ```

-#### Breakdown

 + This table design follows the given rules as
     - Uses the **CREATE TABLE** to create a table with the name **sales**
     - Indicates the column names the table contains with their correct data types and necessary constraints to define the kind of data each column should accept.
     - Note that for the first three columns for the ID's I use the bigserial integer type that is auto-incrementing.

 + The next step I presume would be to import the data from your source and populate the table to work with in the database.
 + The following would be the Import statement(I assume the data exists in a CSV file)

 #### Import table